10 must visit places in Kolkata on a trip

 3. Indian Museum

-The oldest Indian Museum in Kolkata, West Bengal, India, also related to the Imperial Museum at Calcutta.
-This is the 9th oldest museum of the world and the second-largest museum in India, after the Madras Museum, and should unique collections of antiques, covering and ornaments, fossils, bones, bodies and Mughal arts.
-It was established by the Asiatic Society of Bengal in Kolkata (Calcutta), India, in 1814.
-The founder’s keeper was Nathaniel Wallich, a Danish botanist.
+Indian Museum also regarded as the Imperial Museum is one of the oldest museums in the world.
+Counting in at ninth, it is the oldest and the largest museum in India.
+Indian Museum houses some of the unique collections of antiques, ornaments, fossils, bones and Mughal arts.
+It was established by the Asiatic Society of Bengal in Kolkata (Calcutta earlier), India in 1814.
+The custodian was a Danish Botanist named Nathaniel Wallich.

-It is the oldest museum in India.
 In special, the art and archaeology divisions are collections of global importance.
-It is an independent organization following the Ministry of Culture, Government of India.
+Indian Museum is an independent organization following the Ministry of Culture, Government of India”.
+The art and archaeology divisions are collections of global importance.

 The objective started to look available in 1808 when the Community was given suitable service by the Government of India in the Chowringhee-Park Street area.